-- A Mid-Term Review Report of goals outlined in the application form. - Accounts for the previous year.
+- 8.2.15 A Mid-Term Review Report of goals outlined in the application form. - 8.2.16 Accounts for the previous year.
 The financial statements must identify separately all grants paid by Sport Ireland and the most recent accounts must be forwarded to Sport Ireland once they become available.
 Specific criteria in relation to financial statements are documented per the guidelines issued by Sport Ireland.
-Athletics Ireland receives over €200,000 from Sport Ireland, they must have a statement from their auditor stating that the grants were expended for the purposes intended.
-A separate letter of engagement and fee should be agreed with the Auditors, The Project Director and the Finance Director should agree on the preparation of the file to be reviewed by the auditor, this should be prepared in advance.
+Where Athletics Ireland receives over €200,000 from Sport Ireland, they must have a statement from their auditor stating that the grants were expended for the purposes intended.
+A separate letter of engagement and fee must be agreed with the Auditors, The Project Director and the Finance Director agree on the preparation of the file to be reviewed by the auditor, this be prepared in advance.